 This one is extremely important.
 It’s all fine and dandy to have our bug out bags ready to go but the reality is that most of us won’t have them on hand when a disaster strikes and it could happen where you find yourself completely cut off and unable to access it.
 A land slide could have taken out a road, your home could be completely destroyed by a tornado or maybe society has broken down and it’s too unsafe to try and get home.
 For this reason, it’s important to stock a survival cache which will act as a secondary bug out bag.
 I had mentioned in my previous post that you can add a shoulder strap to your PVC cache to carry it, however, if you can fit it inside your cache, you should include a spare backpack or bag of some sort as it will make carrying your gear much easier and can come in handy later on down the road.

 Bugging in will “usually” be your safest choice unless something very drastic has happened.
 As I have said before, preparing yourself for only 72 hours is useless as you could be on your own for weeks at a time or longer depending on the extent of the disaster.
 With that aside, you will want to hide one or more survival caches that are not to far away from your home.
-If you life in the country, you will most likely hide your cache in a tree or in the ground at a secret location.
+If you life in the country, you will most likely hide your cache in a tree, in the ground, or under some rocks at a secret location.
 If you live in a town or city, you will have to be extra careful when hiding your stash.
 In either scenario, you will want to stock supplies to compliment your existing stock pile that you have at your bug in location.
 This means storing extra food, medical supplies, batteries, ammunition, etc.

 Whether you decide to bug out on your own or not, you could be forced to and for this reason it’s imperative that you have a bug out plan in place before hand in conjunction with your bug in plan.
 As part of this plan, you will you will want to have a bug out location selected (preferably multiple in the case that you can’t get to one of them).
 This could be a friends house, a camp, or a secret location in the woods.
 Regardless where it is, it’s important that you carefully choose a secret or less traveled path to get there.
 Along the way at predetermined intervals (perhaps every mile or every few miles) you should strategically place a survival cache.
 Including essential survival supplies that can be used to restock or replenish your bug out bag is important, but you should also include specific gear that will help you reach your destination.
 This could be rope, a climbing harness, a gun with extra ammo, a shelter (tarp), tools or anything else you think you would need depending on where you are going and the path you are taking to get there.
 Having another cache near your destination is also a good idea so you can replenish your supplies.